hikoz/spring-comparing-template-engines/README.md

 ## Build and run
-You need Java 6 and Maven 3 to build and run this project.
+You need Java 8 and Maven 3 to build and run this project.

 ### TODO

-+ mvn package to create executable jar.
++ create package as executable jar.
-+ measure rendering time.
-+ pretty print
++ pretty print. per millisecond
 + use good benchmark library if exists

 + Scalate: fix NPE